+- Increasing Q has two effects on revenue:

+- Output effect: higher output raises revenue

+Price effect: lower price reduces revenue

-- Increasing Q has two effects on revenue: - Output effect: higher output raises revenue - Price effect. lower price reduces revenue - To sell a larger Q, the monopolist must reduce the price on all the units it sells. - Hence, MR < P - MR could even be negative if the price effect exceeds the output effect (e.g., when Common Grounds increases Q from 5 to 6).
+- Frice effect.
+Tower price reduces revenue

+- To sell a larger Q, the monopolist must reduce the price on all the units it sells.

+- Hence, MR < P

+- MR could even be negative if the price effect exceeds the output effect (e.g., when Common Grounds increases Q from 5 to 6).